smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![In this screenshot of the console, helm install web ./web has been typed and run at the command prompt.
 Messages about web deployment and web service creation appear below.](media/Ex2-Task4.24.png "Helm web deployment messages")

-24. Return to the browser where you have the Azure Portal open.
-From the navigation menu, select **Services and ingresses**.
+24. Return to the browser where you have the Azure Portal open and navigate.
+From the Azure Kubernetes service navigation menu, select **Services and ingresses**.
 You will see the web service deploying which deployment can take a few minutes.
 When it completes, you should be able to access the website via an external endpoint.

     ![In the AKS Services and ingresses blade in the Azure Portal showing the web service selected.](media/2021-03-26-16-44-18.png "Web service endpoint")